fluid-checkout/fluid-checkout/readme.txt

 * Improved: Compatibility with theme Woodmart.
 Disable theme checkout options by default.
 * Improved: Avoid triggering payment method field validation when updating checkout fragments.
 * Improved: Handle name fields as a single line for displaying on the substep review text.
+* Fixed: PHP warnings when setting shipping address from the shipping calculator on the cart page.

 = 3.0.1 - 2023-08-04 =